Want to do a reverse advent calendar but not sure how to start? Check out this list of items and build your donations one day at a time!

 Print your very own calendar and join the PPP Team in giving back this year!

-This is such an amazing way to easily give back this year and will not only bless those in need in your community but also keep your family focused on the true meaning in this season.
-We have this for during the advent season, but you could start now and have a box ready by Thanksgiving too. Â
+This is such an amazing way to easily give back this year and will not only bless those in need in your community but also keep your family focused on the true meaning in this season and giving instead of getting.

 No matter how you choose to give ~ just considering doing something small for those in need as we head into this festive season.
 We are blessed to be a blessing, and I’m excited to join you this year as we bless others who may need an extra gift this year!